-In addition to its natural beauty, the peninsula is awash with ancient archeological sites including early medieval ring forts, Neolithic standing stones, wedge tombs and striking beehive huts.
-This fascinating three-hour tour in the company of a local archeologist brings the landscape and its ancient people to life.
+In addition to its natural beauty, the peninsula is awash with ancient archaeological sites including early medieval ring forts, Neolithic standing stones, wedge tombs and striking beehive huts.
+This fascinating three-hour tour in the company of a local archaeologist brings the landscape and its ancient people to life.
 After your tour, you’ll have more time to explore the peninsula unaccompanied before returning to Dingle.

-You'll meet your private guide, a prominent local archeologist in Dingle town, who’ll guide you to some of the peninsula’s most significant archeological treasures.
+You'll meet your private guide, a prominent local archaeologist in Dingle town, who’ll guide you to some of the peninsula’s most significant archaeological treasures.
 Most of these sites are hidden away on private farming land and are therefore usually inaccessible.
 But with your guide you can explore thoroughly as she explains the history and importance of the sites themselves and the area in general.